6. Differential expression of genes in your dataset¶

 Find out which genes make a difference between groups of samples in your dataset

-- Use R2 to determine whether the expression of your gene of interest is significantly different between groups of samples
+- Use R2 to determine whether the expression of your gene of interest is significantly different between groups of samples (step 1 to 5)

 - This is established by use of statistical tests.
 R2 will guide you through this process in a self-explanatory way

 - In order to enable assignment of samples to groups, proper annotation of the dataset is required.
 In this tutorial a set of neuroblastoma tumors is used that is annotated with several clinical parameters: survival, age of diagnosis, etc.

 - All (advanced) parameters can be adapted to your specific needs

 - In separate boxes these settings will be elaborated upon

 - The results of these analyses are presented in adaptable graphics